munificent/craftinginterpreters/book/methods-and-initializers.md

 dutifully emits an `OP_INVOKE` instruction for it.
 However, it's not.
 What is actually happening is a *field* access that returns a function which then gets called.
-Right now, instead of executing that correctly, our VM reports a runtime error that it can't find a method named "field".
+Right now, instead of executing that correctly, our VM reports a runtime error when it can't find a method named "field".

 <aside name="monte">

-There are cases where users may be satisfied with a program sometimes returns the wrong answer in return for running significantly faster or with a better bound on the performance.
+There are cases where users may be satisfied when a program sometimes returns the wrong answer in return for running significantly faster or with a better bound on the performance.
 These are the field of [**Monte Carlo algorithms**][monte].
 For some use cases, this is a good trade-off.